invider/rebasic.mix/README.md

 What is that _TextWindow_ thingy?
 Why do I even need that to print a simple line?
-Why is it neccessary to capitalize WriteLine?
+Why is it necessary to capitalize WriteLine?
 Do I really need parentheses for that?

 Ugly...
-To much boilerplate...
+Too much boilerplate...
-To much clutter...
+Too much clutter...
-To many concepts to understand in order to print a simple line.
+Too many concepts to understand just to print a simple line.

 Compare that to the original:
 ```
 PRINT "HELLO, BASIC"
 ```

-How can you get any simpler that that?
+How can you get any simpler than that?
 It is just a command following by a string.
 You are telling the computer to print out a string.
 Plain and simple.
 No objects, no boilerplate, no noise.

-_And that is how it is supposed to be in a learing environment._ That is how it is in _ReBasic_.
+_And that is how it is supposed to be in a learning environment._ That is how it is in _ReBasic_.

 ## Getting Started

-Here is the cannonical "Hello World!" in ReBasic:
+Here is the canonical "Hello World!" in ReBasic:

 ```
 PRINT "HELLO, BASIC!"